Bomb blast kills 14 at protest in Pakistan, leaves dozens hurt

 Story highlights

-- Two groups claimed joint responsibility for the blast
+- Jamat-ul-Ahrar claimed responsibility for the blast

 - Monday's blast occurred at Charing Cross in Lahore, Pakistan's second-largest city